Inter-county

 Warwickshire competes in the hurling championship only, while New York competes in the Men's Football Championship; in the past they also competed in the Hurling Championship.

 The British Provincial Council organises inter-county competitions for the seven counties under its control on the island of Britain.
 The British Provincial Council is the only area outside Ireland to organise regular inter-county matches.

 Changing clubs between counties is known as an inter-county transfer and is regulated by the Provincial council if the clubs are in the same province, or by the central council of the GAA when the transferring between clubs in different provinces.
 A special transfer is available for students going on a J-1 visa, which allows a temporary transfer to Canada, New York or North America.

-Travel ban

-Inter-county travel is movement from one county to another.
-It became a feature during the COVID-19 pandemic in the Republic of Ireland when restrictions (including a travel ban) were imposed.